-Typically through feces of an infected triatomine insect (reduviid bug), may occur when a bug bite is scratched or by consuming food or beverages contaminated with infected bug feces; may also be transmitted through blood transfusion or organ transplantation and from mother to infant.
+Typically through feces of an infected triatomine insect (reduviid bug).
+Infection may occur when a bug bite is scratched, or by consuming food or beverages contaminated with infected bug feces; may also be transmitted through blood transfusion, organ transplantation, or from mother to infant.

-Endemic in many parts of Mexico and Central and South America.
+Endemic to many parts of Mexico and Central and South America; rare locally acquired cases reported in the southern United States.
+No vectorborne transmission has been documented in the Caribbean islands.
 In the United States, Chagas disease is primarily a disease of immigrants from endemic areas of Latin America.
 The risk to travelers is extremely low, but they could be at risk if staying in poor-quality housing or from consuming contaminated food or beverages in endemic areas.

 Acute illness typically develops ≥1 week after exposure and lasts up to 60 days.
-A chagoma may develop at the site of infection; for example, the Romaña sign (edema of the eyelid and ocular tissues).
+A chagoma (indurated local swelling) may develop at the site of infection (such as the Romaña sign—edema of the eyelid and ocular tissues).
 Most infected people never develop symptoms but remain infected throughout their lives.
-Approximately 20%–30% of patients will develop chronic manifestations of Chagas disease after a prolonged period without any clinical disease.
+Approximately 20%–30% of infected people develop chronic manifestations after a prolonged asymptomatic period.
 Chronic Chagas disease usually affects the heart; clinical signs include conduction system abnormalities, ventricular arrhythmias, and in late-stage disease, congestive cardiomyopathy.
-Less common chronic gastrointestinal problems (such as megaesophagus or megacolon) may develop with or without cardiac manifestations.
+Chronic gastrointestinal problems (such as megaesophagus or megacolon) are less common and may develop with or without cardiac manifestations.
 Reactivation disease can occur in immunocompromised patients.

 Bern C. Antitrypanosomal therapy for chronic Chagas’ disease.
 N Engl J Med.
 2011 Jun 30;364(26):2527–34.